ahasni/azure-foundary-docs--summary/readme.md

 # Project Documentation Overview

-This repository contains documentation covering core AI capabilities, services, and safety considerations.
+This repository contains documentation covering core Azure AI capabilities, services, and safety considerations.
 Below is a brief overview of each document and its purpose.

 ## 📘 Core Documentation